NAM Server > Tools > DMI > New report

 Report layout and section selection

-- To change the default section type, edit basic section settings.
-For help on selecting an appropriate section type, see Choosing a report section type.
+- To change the section type, see Choosing a report section type.

-- To delete the default section, click the icon.
+- To delete the section, click the icon.

 - To add new report sections, add placeholders (see above) and then drag and drop section types to the placeholders.